 Rebecca brings a wealth of experience in organizational leadership, philanthropy, public and non-profit program development, and community engagement.
 As with many Grief’s Journey staff and volunteers, personal experience drives her dedication to the work.
 Rebecca received her bachelor’s degree from Grinnell College and a master’s degree from St. Ambrose University.
-Prior to joining Grief’s Journey, Rebecca was instrumental in growing community economic development in Nebraska City, NE, and West Branch, IA.
+Prior to joining Grief’s Journey in 2013, Rebecca was instrumental in growing community economic development in Nebraska City, NE, and West Branch, IA.
 Her work at the Iowa Women’s Foundation supported communities statewide.

 Cathy became Grief’s Journey’s Program Director in 2010.
 She earned her Bachelor in Social Work at Creighton University and her Master in Social Work at the University of Nebraska Omaha.
 As Director of Operations, she is responsible for the development, implementation, and management of all Grief’s Journey programs, including support groups, day camps, teen retreats, school and library outreach programs, and professional training.
 She is passionate about supporting grieving families and continually strives to enhance programs to meet the community’s need.